 The College recognizes the College Board Advanced Placement Examination Program as a means of evaluating a student's eligibility for advanced placement and credit transfer.
-Students who have participated in the AP Program and who have been admitted to the College should have official AP grade reports forwarded directly to the College Admissions Office.
-These grade reports should come from the College Board, Advanced Placement Examinations, CN6671, Princeton, NJ 08541-6671, telephone number (609) 771-7300 (www.collegeboard.com).
+Students who have participated in the AP Program and who have been admitted to the College should have official AP grade reports forwarded from the College Board directly to the College Admissions Office.
+More information can be found at College Board, Advanced Placement Examinations, CN6671, Princeton, NJ 08541-6671, telephone number (609) 771-7300 (www.collegeboard.com).
 Upon receipt of the students AP grade reports, the Admissions Office will access the grade and recommend to the Vice President of Academic Affairs credits to be transferred based on the College's policies relating to the AP scores for the various exam subjects.
 The minimum score to receive credit varies from 3 to 5.
 No credit is awarded on any AP exam score of less than 3.
 The policy stating the specific exam scores for each subject area may be reviewed at either the Admissions or Registrar's Office